 Notes from the Meal Plan

-- Homemade granola is my staple breakfast which we make in big batches with rolled oats, pumpkin seeds, chia seeds, almonds, raisins, walnuts, cranberries drizzled with honey, cinnamon and coconut oil and put in the oven to bake for half hour.
+- Homemade granola is my staple breakfast.
+We make big batches with rolled oats, pumpkin seeds, chia seeds, almonds, raisins, walnuts, cranberries drizzled with honey, cinnamon and coconut oil and put in the oven to bake for half an hour.
 You could also make them into snack bars as well.
-They make great breakfast and I get my good fat intake from the nuts in the granola every day.
+They make a great breakfast and I get my good fat intake from the nuts in the muesli every day.

 “Home Made Granola”

-- I always make enough for lunches the next day.
+- I always make enough dinner to have leftovers for lunch the next day.
 Why complicate life by having to organize lunches as well when you can make one good balanced nutritious dinner and keep the rest for lunch the next day?
-Plan accordingly so that there are leftovers for the next day!
-Monday would be the only day when I would plan my lunch as it is the start of the week and after the weekend the chances of leftovers from the night before are less likely.
+Plan accordingly so that there is leftover for the next day!
+Monday would be the only day when I would plan my lunch as it is the start of the week and after the weekend the chances of leftover from the night before is less likely.

 Al Fresco Eating

-As mentioned above, I always leave Saturdays and Sundays “free of pre-planned meals” as I believe there is a need for balance.
-The last thing I want is to feel trap in the rigidity of pre-planned meals with no room for impromptu or alfresco cooking.
-I like the idea of going grocery shopping on Saturdays and going through the shelves in supermarkets or at a deli and deciding on the spot on the fresh produce to buy to rustle up a meal at home.
+On purpose, I always leave Saturdays and Sundays “free of pre-planned meals” as I believe there is a need for balance.
+The last thing I want is feel is trapped in the rigidity of pre-planned meals with no room for impromptu or alfresco cooking.
+I like the idea of going grocery shopping on Saturdays and going through the shelves in supermarkets or at a deli and decided on the spot what fresh produce to buy to rustle up a meal at home.
 You need to enjoy it too!

-As a rule there are a few basics that I always have in my pantry and freezer that I can whip out anytime to make a basic lunch or dinner which is still nutritious if I feel like having a lazy weekend:
+As a rule there are a few basics that I always have in my pantry and freezer which incorporates the four components of balance diet that I can whip out any time to make a basic lunch or dinner which is still nutritious, if I feel like having a lazy weekend.